dtr-org/unit-e-project/project/milestones.md

 are short-lived and the branch to which they are supposed to be merged already indicates to which release they are going.

+## Release milestones

+The GitHub milestones for representing releases use the following versioning
+scheme:

+A version number consists of three numbers in the form `x.y.z` where `x` is the major version number, `y` is the minor version number, and `z` is the patch level.
+The version number always has all three components, also if some of them are `0`, for example `1.0.0`.

+The name of the milestone is the version number without any prefixes or suffixes.

+Pre-testnet milestones use the version number `0.0.x`, where `x` is incremented with every release during the pre-testnet phase.

+The first testnet milestone has the version number `0.1.0`.
+Subsequent releases increase the minor version number or patch release corresponding to the release.

+The first mainnet milestone has the version number `1.0.0`.
+Subsequent releases increment the version number corresponding to the release.
+The major version number is incremented with each 6 month release cycle.

 ## "Future" milestone

 There is a special milestone "Future" which is used to indicate that the issue